 Avalon GloboCare to Participate in the 35th Annual Roth Conference

-/EIN News/ -- FREEHOLD, N.J., March 03, 2023 (GLOBE NEWSWIRE) -- Avalon GloboCare Corp. (“Avalon” or the “Company”) (NASDAQ: ALBT), a leading global developer of innovative cell-based technology, cellular therapy and precision diagnostics, today announced that it has been invited to participate in the 35th Annual Roth Conference being held on March 13 and 14, 2023.
+FREEHOLD, N.J., March 03, 2023 (GLOBE NEWSWIRE) -- Avalon GloboCare Corp. ("Avalon" or the "Company") ALBT, a leading global developer of innovative cell-based technology, cellular therapy and precision diagnostics, today announced that it has been invited to participate in the 35th Annual Roth Conference being held on March 13 and 14, 2023.

 Luisa Ingargiola, Chief Financial Officer of Avalon, will be available for one-on-one and small group investor meetings during those days.
 The Conference will be held at The Ritz Carlton, Laguna Niguel located in Dana Point, California.